magao-x/MagAOX/setup/RT_install.md

 ```
 in addition to several others.
 This indicates that the driver is being loaded and works.
 You can also run `nvidia-smi` to verify that it is working with the installed GPU.

-### Restoring X
+### 2.4 Restoring X
 To test booting into graphical mode, if you changed the default target you can do:
-Temporarily, from command line:
+- Temporarily, from command line:
 ```
 sudo systemctl isolate graphical.target
 ```
 or from grub boot menu, add `systemd.unit=graphical.target` and end of the linux16 line.
-The change the default:
+- To change the default:
 ```
 /etc/systemd/system/default.target to /usr/lib/systemd/system/graphical.target
 ```

-### Installing CUDA
+### 2.5 Installing CUDA
 Now we can install the rest of CUDA, if not already done.
 For this, run the original (packed) install file:
 ```
 ./cuda_10.0.130_410.48_linux.run
 ```
 Accept the EULA (of course reading it carefully first).
 When it asks if you want to install the driver SAY NO!!!
 ```
 Install NVIDIA Accelerated Graphics Driver for Linux-x86_64 410.48?
 (y)es/(n)o/(q)uit: n